Best Time to Visit Chicago, IL

 Your best time to find bargains in Chicago is during January and February.
 The winter months, with the exception of the holiday season, have the cheapest hotel rates and best availability.
 If you do not mind the frigid winter weather, you can score a cheap vacation and fill the itinerary with some of the great indoor activities in the city.
 You will not have crowds to contend with during these months.

 Worst Time to Visit Chicago

-Since the Chicago experience is so weather dependent, the months of January and February are the worst times to visit.
+Since the Chicago experience can be hampered by cold temperatures and colder wind, the months of January and February are the worst times to visit.
 While they are the cheapest times to visit the city, you run the risk of canceled flights and some attractions that are closed.
-While January and February are typically the months with the worst weather, the snowfall can start in November and extend as far as April.
+January and February are typically the months with the worst weather, but be aware that snowfall can start as early as November and extend as late as April.

 More Related Articles on PlanetWare.com

 Where to Stay in Chicago: There are many types of hotel options in Chicago in every range, from luxury and boutique to budget.
 Chicago has many pet-friendly hotels available, but be prepared to pay a premium to pamper your pet, as they are not cheap.

 Things to Do in Chicago: If you plan to stay in Chicago, you will probably have more options of things to do than you have time to do them.
 If you have more time in your schedule and want to explore some of the other attractions in Illinois, you might want to base yourself in the city and explore Starved Rock State Park or one of the other nearby attractions.
 You might also want to build in day trips or an extended vacation to cities like Springfield, Rockford, or Naperville.